The Drama Directing MA has been specially designed to equip students with high-level skills and knowledge to work professionally as a drama director.

 Every student is assigned a pastoral tutor who monitors they progress throughout the year in addition to having access to the Student Support Manager.
 All students have tutorials with their head of course, head of year or allocated pastoral care tutor in which non-teaching issues can be discussed.
 A confidential tutorial can be requested of any member of the full-time teaching staff on your course.

-You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
+You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the course modules.

-The team includes Artistic Director (Jenny Stephens) and visiting specialist professional directors.
+The team includes the School’s Artistic Director (Jenny Stephens), the Directing Tutor (Chloe Masterton) and visiting industry professionals.

 MA Drama Directing

-UK/EU Tuition fees for the Four Term MA Drama Directing Course starting in April 2020 will be £13,175 for the whole course.
-All four terms.
+UK/EU Tuition fees for the three term MA Drama Directing Course starting in September 2020 will be £10,800 for the whole course.

-International students (non UK/EU) tuition fees for the Four Term MA Drama Directing course starting in April 2020 will be £27,559 for the whole of the course.
-All four terms.
+International students (non UK/EU) tuition fees for the three term MA Drama Directing course starting in September 2020 will be £24,000 for the whole of the course.

 (Full-time route only)